How to elope in Colorado in the winter: everything you need to know to have fun and stay warm!

-Where to elope in the winter:
+Where to elope in Colorado during the winter:

-This is always a big one, but location is especially important in the winter!
-If you want to be guaranteed to have snow, look at higher elevations and northern regions of Colorado.
-Be prepared for there to be anywhere from a few inches to multiple feet.
-There are lots of locations that are accessible in the winter without hiking, but some areas such as mountain passes, Brainard Lake Area, and Trail Ridge Road, close seasonally so keep that in mind when thinking about locations.
+Speaking of snow, be prepared for there to be anywhere from a few inches to multiple feet.
+There are lots of locations that are accessible in the winter without hiking, but some areas get closed off.
+Many mountain passes, Brainard Lake Area, and Trail Ridge Road all close seasonally so keep that in mind when thinking about locations.
 Lakes are also often frozen over, but can be super fun to adventure out onto!
-If you are choosing to hike into the backcountry on your winter elopement day, checking avalanche forecasts and having a just in case plan B is a must.

-Winter elopement activities
+Colorado winter elopement activities

 You’re no less limited in the winter for fun outdoor things to do!
 Winter activities like snowshoeing, skiing, sledding, dog sledding, sleigh rides, even ice skating can help your elopement day feel full of winter magic.
-Having a fun activity planned is a huge part of getting really great candid photos, experiences matter!
+Having a fun activity planned is a huge part of getting really great candid photos; experiences matter!

 What to wear at your winter elopement

-Its recommended that everyone wear warm, waterproof, shoes with good tread.
-If there’s deep or fresh snow, this will keep feet from getting wet and being miserably cold.
-Popular areas and trails can have slick, icy snowpack making even short walks sketchy, especially for older guests.
-Sometimes people opt to change shoes just for photos and that’s a great option too!
 If you want to experience walking on one of the frozen lakes, having traction like microspikes or YakTrax can be helpful in feeling secure while moving.
 You can totally go out onto lakes without these, just move slow!
 This one might seem obvious, but have layers that you’re okay taking photos in!
 Taking coats on and off and car warm up breaks are great options, but especially if its windy, having an outer layers you both love are really helpful.

 How to Stay Warm During A Winter Elopement